German Plurals – Explanation and Examples

 Finally, there are German nouns that are only used in the singular or in their plural.
 So, good examples for these types of nouns would be “das Gold” (the gold- singular) or “die Kosten” (the costs- plural).

 Apart from these cases, you can see that the noun endings indicate which ending of German plurals has to be used.
 So, in the following, I’d like to present to you the endings of German plurals in detail.

 So, let’s start with this list about German nouns endings which form the German plurals with “-n” or “-en” endings.

 - First, there are masculine nouns with the endings “-e, -ent, -ist, -or”

 “Der Elephant” – “Die Elephanten”

 - Second, there are the female nouns with the endings “-e, -in, -ion, -ik, -heit, -keit, -schaf, -tät, -ung”

 “Die Fluktuation” – “Die Fluktuationen”

-Important: In case of feminine nouns wit the endings “-B”, the “n” is doubled.
+Important: In the case of feminine nouns with the endings “-B”, the “n” is doubled.

 “Kolegin” – “Koleginnen”